benbahrenburg/benCoding.AlarmManager/README.md

 Now we have the module installed and avoid in our project we can start to use the components, see the feature guide below for details.

-<h2>Receivers</h2>
-Android Alarm's work using BroadcastReceivers.
-In order to have your Titanium project subscribe to the Alarms it generates you need to add the receivers into your tiapp.xml file.

-The benCoding.AlarmManager uses two receivers.
-One for each kind of Alarm you can schedule.
-See below for the example.

-	<receiver android:name="bencoding.alarmmanager.AlarmNotificationListener"></receiver>
-    <receiver android:name="bencoding.alarmmanager.AlarmServiceListener"></receiver>

-Given all of the different configuration options needed, I highly recommend starting with the ExampleProject before incorporating into another project.

-You can reach more about BroadcastReceivers [here.](http://developer.android.com/reference/android/content/BroadcastReceiver.html)

 <h2>Methods</h2>

 <h3>addAlarmNotification</h3>